The Magic Circle (organisation): Headquarters

 Since 1998, The Magic Circle building in central London near Euston Station in Camden has been available for meetings and corporate entertainment.
 It was voted the UK's Number One Venue in the hospitality industry's Top 20 UK Venues poll 2008.

-The Magic Circle's headquarters houses a theatre, library, museum, a dining room, a clubroom and bars.
+The Magic Circle's headquarters houses a theatre, library, museum, dining room, clubroom and bars.
 The museum features magic tricks, props, posters, programmes, toys, photographs and artefacts related to conjuring history.
 Items of interest include, Robert Harbin's original Zig Zag illusion, Chung Ling Soo's robes, an original Sooty with associated Harry Corbett apparatus, sets of props used by television magicians David Nixon and Tommy Cooper, a sound recording of Harry Houdini taken from an Edison cylinder, and a set of cups and balls used by Charles, the then Prince of Wales when he took his Magic Circle exam in 1975.
 Visits are by arranged tour.

 Membership

-Magicians who wish to join may spend up to two years as an Apprentice before applying for full membership.
+Magicians who wish to join may spend up to one year as an apprentice before applying for full membership.
 They need to have known two current members for at least one year and must be at least 18 years old.
-These two members are then asked to act as sponsors, or referees, on the candidate's application form and propose them as a suitable candidate for membership.
+These two members are then asked to act as proposer and seconder on the candidate's application form and propose them as a suitable candidate for membership.
 Following the receipt and processing of the application, the candidate is invited to an interview with the examinations secretary, usually at the London headquarters.
 If the candidate proves suitable and sufficiently knowledgeable a performance exam is scheduled or a thesis may be written.
 The exam takes place in front of a panel of judges, and candidates must demonstrate their skills to members in a rehearsed act.

 If a thesis is chosen, it is read by two examiners and a copy is made available in The Magic Circle library.
 The final stage is by vote by members of the Council, who will approve the candidate as a member.
 Once the applicant is successful, they are free to call themselves "Members of the Society" and use the letters M.M.C. after their name.